tmick0/generic_median/README.md

 To use your shiny new `MedianFilter` object, you will employ three simple methods:

 - `void addSample(s)`: Adds the sample `s` to the window.
-- `bool isReady()`: Returns `true` if we have read the necessary number of samples to compute the median.
 - `T getMedian()`: Returns the median of the window.
 It will have been pre-computed on the last call to `addSample`, so it costs nothing to call this several times.
-Note that nothing useful will be returned if we haven't read enough data, so you should check `isReady()` first.

 Sample code is provided in `examples/test/test.cpp`.
 The sample program obtains 1000 random integers and prints out the median after each reading.
 Simply compile with `g++ test.cpp`.